lieuzhenghong/programming-practice/project_talk_template.md

 ![Board game engine architecture](board_game_engine_server_architecture.png)

 This is a client-server architecture.
-We have clients that send
+Clients send prospective actions (e.g. move an object, change an object's state etc.) to the server over WebSockets .
+The server does conflict resolution and returns the authoritative set of actions.

 Right now, a single server handles both the HTTP requests and Websockets communication.
 For scale in the future, we would probably want to separate the server that